Get Married In Greece

 A few things you should know about weddings in Greece

 You don’t need to be Greek to get married in Greece.
 Foreign nationals who wish to have their wedding in Greece can do so in either a civil ceremony performed by a mayor or in a religious ceremony performed by a priest, or both.
 They do have to comply with a residency requirement: the couple has to be in Greece for eight days prior to the wedding day!
 That should not be all that painful… Of course there is some paperwork that needs to be taken care of.

 Most church weddings in Greece are Orthodox, but Catholic, Jewish and even Buddhist weddings are possible as well.
 Civil weddings don’t necessarily have to be performed at a town hall, but can take place in other locations as well, with the permission of the local Mayor.

 On the island of Santorini, American Shirley Chiarolanzio works full-time organizing weddings and wedding-related events.
 Shirley has a background in social work and has been living on Santorini for over 15 years.
 Her long experience as a wedding planner and her passion for the island have resulted in a flourishing and rewarding business!
 Check out Shirley’s website.

 Architecture and interior photography is not the first specialty of Andre Bakker, who took all the pictures for the book “Around Greek in 80 Stays”.
 People and portraits are his greatest passion in photography, and one of the (many) things he is really good at is wedding photography.
 He doesn’t believe in making people pose and say cheese; instead he goes for the action, the emotions, the joy, the details: he catches the very special moments.

-I also very much like the work of Magdalene Kourti, whose photojournalistic style stands out as well.
-Like Andre, she doesn't ask her subjects to pose, but she records the atmosphere and the happiness.
-The result is amazing...
+I also very much like the work of Michele Witteveen and of Magdalene Kourti, whose photojournalistic style stands out as well.
+Like Andre, they don’t ask their subjects to pose, but they records the atmosphere and the happiness.